-In addition, you can use SFS commands such as DIRLIST to review the catalog content directly.
+In addition, if you are already familiar with SFS, you can use SFS commands such as DIRLIST to review the catalog content directly.
 This would typically only be needed if you are trying to debug a problem.
 You should not modify catalog content unless directed to do so by the IBM Support team.

+You do not need to use or understand DIRLIST in order to use Backup and Restore Manager.

+Continue with the step by step instructions for the lab on the following page.

+Steps for Lab 1:

-- 1. Using the BKRUSER command, find any data owned by your user ID in the backup catalog.
+1. Using the BKRUSER command, find any data owned by your user ID in the backup catalog.
 Use F11 to select items from the lists presented and drill down to the next level.

+You will drill down several levels.
 You can also use the filter at the top of most panels to narrow down the list of items displayed on that panel.
+Wildcards are allowed in the filter fields.

+Use F3 to exit.

+We are not doing a restore in this step.
+We're just browsing the catalog.

-Wildcards are allowed in the filter fields. - 2.
-Using the BKRLIST command, find any data owned by your user ID in the backup catalog.
-Use one of the following methods: - Issue BKRLIST then use the Owner field in the top right of the panel to filter on your userid. - Issue BKRLIST USERnn replacing the nn with your user number. - 3.
-Using the BKRJOB command, review the backup jobs that have already been run on your system.
+- 2. Using the BKRLIST command, find any data owned by your user ID in the backup catalog.
+Use one of the following methods: - Issue BKRLIST then use the Owner field in the top right of the panel to filter on your userid. - Issue BKRLIST USERnn replacing the nn with your user number.

+Again use F11 to select items from the lists presented and drill down to the next level.
+You will drill down several levels.

+Use F3 to exit.

+We are not doing a restore in this step.
+We're just browsing the catalog.

+- 3. Using the BKRJOB command, review the backup jobs that have already been run on your system.
 Typically you would use this interface to restore an entire job.
 For the lab exercise, however, we'll just restore one file from a job: - a.
-Put the cursor on a specific job/instance and use F11 to see the details. - b.
+Put the cursor on a specific job/instance/object and use F11 to see the details. - b.
 Select one of the files listed in the job and hit F10 to restore.
 You can pick any file since you will just restore to your reader you won't actually replace the file on a disk. - c.
+You have multiple options on this panel: - i.
+Restore directly to disk (we will not do this) - ii.
+Restore to RDR (we'll choose this one).
+Fill in your user ID in the "Or to RDR of userid" field.
+You don't need to specify a node. - iii.
+Restore to an SFS directory (we will not do this) - d.
+Use F10 to submit the restore request. - e.
+Use F3 to exit - f.
+You should now have two files in your reader: - i.
+The file you requested in the restore - ii.
+A copy of the worker console (in case there were errors)

-Choose to have the file sent to your reader. - 4.
-Using the BKRVOL command, review the volumes that contain data that has been backed up on your system.
-Typically you would use this interface to restore an entire volume.
-For the lab exercise, however, we'll just restore one file from a volume: - a.
-Use F11 multiple times to navigate through the volume backup details and find the files on a device on that volume that has been backed up. - b.
-Select one of the files listed in the job and hit F10 to restore. - c.
-Choose to have the file sent to your reader.
+4. Using the BKRVOL command, review the volumes that contain data that has been backed up on your system.
+Typically you would use this interface to find and restore data on a volume.

-Fnd of I ah 2 ------- ----- ------ ------ --------
+Use F11 multiple times to navigate through the volume backup details and find the files on a device on that volume that has been backed up.

+Use F3 to exit.

+We are not doing a restore in this step.
+We're just browsing the catalog.

+End of Lab 1

-Lab 3: Perform a backup of your A-disk
+Lab 2: Perform a backup of your A-disk